See Online Version for Updates

 Integrated Support For Amazon's S3 Storage & Cloudfront CDN

-SCORM Engine now provides built in support for the Amazon AWS environment.
-Using SCORM Engine's built in AWS support you can securely store your course content in Amazon's S3 data store.
+Engine now provides built in support for the Amazon AWS environment.
+Using Engine's built in AWS support you can securely store your course content in Amazon's S3 data store.
 This functionality is made available in conjunction with Amazon's Cloudfront CDN solution.
-Using Amazon Cloudfront to access your course content stored on S3 and your SCORM Engine application servers allows you to move your course content to Amazon's geographically located content stores so that your content can be made available to your learners more quickly.
+Using Amazon Cloudfront to access your course content stored on S3 and your Engine application servers allows you to move your course content to Amazon's geographically located content stores so that your content can be made available to your learners more quickly.

 Remote Content Hosting & Launching